 - Keep the senior seated until they feel comfortable standing and walking.

 - Notify their doctors about the fall so they can look out for any potential injuries.

 Knowing how to handle this situation is essential for the health of seniors.
 Learning what caused the fall will also help them prevent future falls.
 Seniors should always be open about their falls and not feel ashamed.
 Notifying family members and doctors can help prevent other falls and reduce further injuries.

-If you would like to learn more about other ways to handle a fall or have other senior care questions, please contact us today!
+If you would like to learn more about other ways to handle a fall or have other senior care questions, please contact a Caring team near you today!